 Trial Design

 We piloted a three-armed cluster randomised controlled trial.
-There were two intervention arms, ATLS® and PTC training, and one control arm, standard care.
-We collected data for four months in all three arms, first during a one month observation phase and then during a three month intervention phase (or continued observation in the control arm).
+There were two intervention arms, (ATLS® and PTC training), and one control arm, (standard care).
+We collected data for four months in all three arms, first during a one-month observation phase and then during a three-month intervention phase (or continued observation in the control arm).
 This design allowed us to assess outcomes both as final values and as change from baseline.

-Our study is a pilot study because its objectives involves estimating quantities, such as the probable effect sizes, proportion of participants with the outcome (if binary), and the intracluster correlation coefficient, needed for the sample size calculations of a full-scale trial9.
-This pilot study also establish how many participants that can be enrolled, as well as likely drop out rates, and the feasibility of collecting primary and secondary outcomes.
+Our study is a pilot study because its objectives involved estimating quantities, such as the probable effect sizes, proportion of participants with the outcome (if binary), and the intracluster correlation coefficient, needed for the sample size calculations of a full-scale trial9.
+This pilot study will also establish how many participants that can be enrolled, as well as likely drop-out rates, and the feasibility of collecting primary and secondary outcomes.

 Study Setting